Gamze1314/OceanCargo-App/README.md

 Origin and Arrival Ports:
-* Arrival and Destination Ports are re-selected/determined for 6 different arival and origin ports to display on Google Mapps.
-The coordinations are defined in data folder in src directorty for the purpose of Marker creation in the frontend.
+* Arrival and Destination Ports are pre-determined for 6 different arival and origin ports for display only on Google Maps.
+The coordinations are defined in client>src>data directory.

 ### Development